Participatory planning: Participatory planning models

-Within the participatory planning paradigm there are several explicitly defined theoretical models of what participatory planning should look like.
-The kind of participation that these models call for varies, but they all emphasize participation as a central piece of a well designed approach to planning.
+Within the participatory planning paradigm, there are several theoretical models of what participatory planning should look like.
+The kind of participation that these models call for varies, but they all emphasize participation as a central piece of a well-designed approach to planning.
 The following are several of the most influential participatory planning models.

 Advocacy planning

-Paul Davidoff and Linda Davidoff, in their influential essay Advocacy and Pluralism in Planning, proposed a participatory approach to planning called Advocacy Planning, In which trained planners would work directly with different groups of people in the city, including underrepresented communities and interest groups, to design plans which corresponded to those groups' specific needs.
+Paul Davidoff and Linda Davidoff, in their essay Advocacy and Pluralism in Planning, proposed a participatory approach to planning called Advocacy Planning, in which planners would work directly with different groups of people in the city, including underrepresented communities and interest groups, to design plans which corresponded to those groups' specific needs.
 Planners would then argue on behalf of these plans in front of a central planning commission.

 Transactive planning

 John Friedmann proposed a transactive model of planning in his 1973 book Retracking America: A Theory of Transactive Planning.
-Transactive planning suggested that urban planners should engage in direct face-to-face conversation with members of the community who have immediate, experiential knowledge of their neighborhood.
-Under transactive planning, this dialog is paired with collaborative action, in which planners and community members each engage in the design process.
+Transactive planning suggests that urban planners should engage in face-to-face conversation with members of the community who have immediate, experiential knowledge of their neighborhood.
+In transactive planning, this dialog is paired with collaborative action, in which planners and community members all engage in the design process.
 This model emphasizes learning and development of the people and institutions involved, rather than more specific programmatic goals.

 Radical planning

-Stephen Grabow and Allan Heskin advocated for a model they call radical planning in their 1973 essay Foundations for a Radical Concept of Planning.
+Stephen Grabow and Allan Heskin advocated for radical planning in their 1973 essay Foundations for a Radical Concept of Planning.
 Radical planning calls for sweeping structural changes in the planning field.
 Heskin and Grabow argued that planning decisions should be broadly decentralized and connected more closely to small communities that they affected most directly, and that planners should not be thought of as separate from the communities they serve.
 Heskin and Grabow wrote that under radical planning "the 'planner' is one of us, or all of us."

 Communicative planning

-A group of planning theorists in the 1980s and 90s including Patsy Healey and Judith Innes developed a participatory model of planning which they refer to as communicative planning.
-Communicative planning draws heavily on Habermas's idea of communicative rationality, and proposes an approach to planning in which diverse stakeholders in the planning process participate in deliberative conversations, work to resolve conflicts in their values and priorities, and collectively create a consensus plan.
-In this process, planners serve to facilitate this deliberation and offer technical expertise when called for.
+A group of planning theorists in the 1980s and 1990s, including Patsy Healey and Judith Innes, developed a participatory model of planning which they refer to as communicative planning.
+Communicative planning draws heavily on Jürgen Habermas's idea of communicative rationality, and proposes an approach to planning in which different stakeholders in the planning process participate in reflective conversations, work to resolve conflicts in their values and priorities, and collectively create a consensus plan.
+In this process, planners work to support this deliberation and offer technical expertise when called for.